wp-plugins/wp-visual-adverts/readme.txt

 9. Admin Panel :: Widgets Options

 == Changelog ==

+= 2.1.0 =
+* changed: layout of the "Settings" page
+* added: notes for a parameters on the "Settings" page tabs

 = 2.0.4 =
 * Changed: Rule of random selection for adverts.